 Step 5: Toss the chicken back in the garlic butter sauce (images 9 & 10).
 Taste and adjust the seasoning.
 Finish with a squeeze of lemon and chopped herbs.
 Serve with fried rice, noodles, or steamed veggies.

-Tips to make garlic butter chicken bites
+Tips to make the best garlic butter chicken bites

 - Do not overcrowd the pan.
 Cook the chicken bites in batches if needed.
 A 12-inch pan works best, but a cast-iron pan also gives good results.